Aitkenvale

 Aitkenvale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Aitkenvale, evaluated at the latest Census, comprised 74.6% houses and 25.5% other dwellings.
+Aitkenvale's dwelling structures, as per the latest Census, consisted of 74.6% houses and 25.5% other dwellings.
 In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
-Home ownership in Aitkenvale was 26.7%, with the remainder mortgaged (27.1%) or rented (46.2%).
-The median monthly mortgage repayment in Aitkenvale was $1,387, below Non-Metro Qld's average of $1,517.
+Home ownership in Aitkenvale was 26.7%, with mortgaged dwellings at 27.1% and rented ones at 46.2%.
+The median monthly mortgage repayment was $1,387, lower than Non-Metro Qld's average of $1,517.
 Median weekly rent in Aitkenvale was $270, compared to Non-Metro Qld's $305.
-Nationally, Aitkenvale's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Aitkenvale's mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing